 research interests: Steroid hormone synthesis and action in birds; hormonal control of brain and behavior in tropical bird species

 Steroid hormones influence diverse physiological functions in vertebrate animals.
 The mechanisms by which steroids reach target tissues in an active form are equally diverse.
 We are interested in determining the mechanisms through steroids are made available to target tissues, principally the brain.
-We study steroid biosynthesis in steroidogenic organs as well as steroid metabolism in target tissues, especially as these events relate to brain function.
+We study steroid biosynthesis in steroidogenic organs as well as steroid metabolism in target tissues, especially as these events relate to brain and muscle function.
 This can involve complex interactions between gonadal and adrenal activity, as well as anabolic and catabolic enzyme action in discrete regions of the brain.
 Currently, I am examining these properties in songbirds to determine how steroids influence the development of the neural circuitry that controls singing behavior, regulate adult song behavior and influence neural circuits involved with memory.
 We study enzyme activity in whole tissues, cellular organelles, or in specific cell types grown in culture using radioenzymatic assays where radiolabled products are isolated by thin layer-chromatography or HPLC.
 We study enzyme expression using immunohistochemistry and in situ hybridization analyses.
 We evaluate neuroanatomial effects of steroids using standard histological procedures and light microscopy.
 In additin, we have a lonstanding research program to investigate the neural, hormonal control of complex courtship behavior in a wild tropical bird, the golden-collared manakin of Panama.
 This has involved multidisciplinary approaches that examine anatomy, physiology, ecology and evolutionary processes that impact this remarkable species and their behavior.